shashankcic/image-recognition/README.md

 # Image Recognition App (React Web App) - FrontEnd
-This Web Application is under construction, it can also be seen [here.](https://shashankcic.github.io/image-recognition/)
+This Web Application is under construction, it can also be seen [here.](https://shashankcic.github.io/image-recognition/) The Backend of this application can be seen at [this repo.](https://github.com/shashankcic/image-recognition-server)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).